wonma/100-days-of-code/log.md

 It turns out that it is just a tool that will help me to communicate with other developers to talk about the efficiency of the code and performance of an app.
 Note to self: whenever coming across a new, initimidating concept, stay calm and keep trying to understand it throughout multiple trials until you will get it.
 It's the secret of learning!

+---

+### Day 116: February 22, Wednesday

+**Today's Progress**
+[Natours CSS Project]
+- Coded a 4-column float grid system.
+- Reviewed how to use attribute selectors.

+**Thoughts**
+- When learning different subjects or working on different projects, switching back and forth between React, JavaScript, and CSS feels a bit challenging.
+However, I know it is inevitable to have an ability to jump around different subjects smoothly.
+I believe it's the process of improving the bridges or making the connections smoother.

 <!--

 <!-- ### Day 1: June 27, Monday